Jamesits/ServeSharp/README.md

 System.MissingMethodException: Method not found: ...
 ```

-This is because this package uses an older version of target framework for maximum compatibility, which might cause CLR to not find some methods when the function invocation passes through the middleware chain.
+This is because this package uses an older version of target framework for maximum compatibility, which might cause CLR to not find some methods when the function invocation passes through the Task chain.
 To fix this, use the package-provided version of these functions (e.g. `dotnet add System.Text.Json`) rather than using the framework-provided one.
 [Here is an excellent article explaining why this happens](https://sergeyteplyakov.github.io/Blog/csharp/2024/03/21/Mythical_MissingMethodException.html).

 ## Acknowledgements